rune2595/Cpp_CourseAdvanced/Notes.md

 This module will cover pre-C++11 syntax for functor definition.
 Should also work in C++11, but more efficient methods exist.

+Functors are another way of passing code to functions, i.e., an alternative to pointers.
+Each method has its strengths and weaknesses.

+Side note: In C++11 lambda-expressions exist, a syntactic sugar for functor definition.

+Typically, a `struct` is used to define a functor as the methods are public by default.
+The idea is that the functor will contain some code, that can aid a function in its purpose.
+It is a `class` or a `struct` that overloads an operator.

 ## Section 8: C++11's Amazing New Features<a name="8"></a>
 [Go to top](#top)

+The following section will handle additional features of C++11, it is therefore important to ensure that the compiler can run C++11.

 ### 8.1 Decltype, Typeid & Name Mangling<a name="8.1"></a>
 [Go to top](#top)

+To enable the use of typeID it is neccessary to include the header `<typeinfo>`.

+The `typeid(OBJECT).name()` function return the type of the parsed object.
+Fx., `typeid(int value).name()` will return `int`, indicating that `value` is of type `int`, similarly a `double` is indicated by the letter `double`.
+Some types might have more complicated return codes like strings which will yield `class std::basic_string<char,struct std::char_traits<char>,class std::allocator<char> >`, which is the actual class definition of a `string` in the `std` library.

+The function `decltype(OBJECT)` extracts the type of the parsed object in case it is unknown to the program and needs to attain the type of whatever is parsed.

+Note that the name mangling aspect of the lecture might not be relevant for the version of C++ used for implementation.